 Logs, sticks and campfire wood

 We provide sufficient split logs and sticks for normal usage of the wood burning stove which has been seasoned for at least a year – so please don’t burn it on the campfire!
-The Tabernacle hot tub will have additional wood supplies, sufficient for 3 hours per day of toasty heat.
+The hot tubs will have additional wood supplies, sufficient to keep the hot tub toasty.

-Please feel free to collect fallen twigs from the hedgerow for your camp fire and we will provide a wheel barrow of wood at the start of your stay, thereafter campfire wood is £5 a wheelbarrow load.
+Please feel free to collect fallen twigs from the hedgerow for your camp fire and use our kindling to toast marshmallows, if you would like to use our seasoned logs, then wood is £5 a wheelbarrow load.

 General Safety/ Responsibility for children and dogs

-There is a hose pipe outside outside each tent and Tabernacle – please have it ready for action when using the BBQ or camp fire, just in case!
+There is a hose pipe outside outside each accommodation – please have it ready for action when using the BBQ or camp fire, just in case!
 No other fires should be lit on the property.

 Children have the full run of the camping paddock and the gated den area.
 Please do not allow them to play near or in the far agricultural barns, as they contain corn silos, drying pits and agricultural machinery, which could potentially be dangerous.
 We have fenced the areas off and have signs to deter entry, however a very determined, unsupervised child may still find a way in.
 My three sisters and I grew up here unscathed but our Mother used to read us terrifying cautionary tales from the Farmers Weekly to ensure we stayed out of danger!